Harvard University got off to a rough start in 1638, when Nathaniel Eaton and his wife led such a reign of terror the school closed down for a year.

 They did, however, find Mrs. Eaton’s cooking inexcusable.

 The students accused her of serving hasty pudding laced with goat dung, which she denied.
-She did admit she made bread with sour meal.
+But she did admit she made bread with sour meal.
 She also served spoiled fish and never, ever served beef, an Englishman’s birthright.
 Even worse, she would go for an entire week without serving the students beer.

 The magistrates dismissed Nathaniel Eaton, and Harvard shut down for the 1639-40 academic year.